air1one/air1-me/pages/twitter.md

 ## Someone's missing ?

-Please tell me in the comments !
+Please tell me (send me a message on Twitter) !
 Would be glad to add more people.
 Also tell me if you're on the list and want me to add a small description.